dani5612/CheaperEaterBackend/DOCS.md

 # REST API

 Things to know:
-- For responses `...` indicates there are more results not shown to simplify output.
+- For responses, `...` is not valid JSON, it indicates there are more results not shown to simplify output.
-- For responses the data is filler data, 0 means the data is of type `Number` while `""` means the data is of type `String`.
+- For responses, the data is filler data, 0 means the data is of type `Number` while `""` means the data is of type `String`.
 - Since Uber aquired Postmates, the API data seems to be the same for both.
 A search using both websites while monitoring the network tab in Chrome dev tools show the API enpoints have the